-Study Of Data Center Water Consumption In Asia Pacific Market Size and Share
+Asia Pacific Data Center Water Consumption Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Study Of Data Center Water Consumption In Asia Pacific Market Analysis by Mordor Intelligence
+Asia Pacific Data Center Water Consumption Market Analysis by Mordor Intelligence

-The data center water consumption market stands at 0.92 trillion liters in 2025 and is forecast to reach 1.70 trillion liters by 2030, reflecting a solid 13.10% CAGR.
+The Asia Pacific data center water consumption market stands at 0.92 trillion liters in 2025 and is forecast to reach 1.70 trillion liters by 2030, reflecting a solid 13.10% CAGR.
 Demand growth is closely tied to artificial-intelligence workloads, which draw roughly 20 times more cooling water per query than conventional search traffic and push cooling systems to absorb up to 97% of a facility’s total water draw.
-Intensifying regulation—most notably Singapore’s Green Data Centre Roadmap and China’s Green Data Center standard—presses operators to reduce water-to-power ratios or risk losing key permits.
-Liquid-immersion and direct-to-chip cooling have become pivotal tools, trimming Water Usage Effectiveness (WUE) to as low as 1.02 L/kWh against today’s 1.8 L/kWh average.
-Resource constraints are beginning to reshape market entry: Malaysia’s utilities regulator rejected 30% of new data-center applications in early 2024, citing water concerns, while Johor already faces a 123 million-liter daily water shortfall.
+Intensifying regulation, most notably Singapore’s Green Data Centre Roadmap and China’s Green Data Center standard, presses operators to reduce water-to-power ratios or risk losing key permits.
+Liquid-immersion and direct-to-chip cooling have become pivotal tools, reducing Water Usage Effectiveness (WUE) to as low as 1.02 L/kWh, compared to today’s average of 1.8 L/kWh.
+Resource constraints are beginning to reshape market entry.
+Malaysia’s utilities regulator rejected 30% of new data-center applications in early 2024, citing water concerns, while Johor already faces a daily water shortfall of 123 million liters.

 Key Report Takeaways

-• By water source, drinking water supplied 47.5% of the data center water consumption market share in 2024; alternative sources are on track to expand at a 13.3% CAGR to 2030.
+• By source of water procurement, drinking water supplied accounted for 47.5% of the data center water consumption market share in 2024; alternative sources are projected to expand at a 13.3% CAGR through 2030.

-• By data-center type, colocation facilities held 53.2% revenue share in 2024, while cloud service providers are positioned to grow at a 14.20% CAGR through 2030.
+• By data center type, colocation facilities held a 53.2% revenue share in 2024, while cloud service providers are positioned to grow at a 14.20% CAGR through 2030.

-• By facility size, large-scale sites accounted for 49.7% share of the data center water consumption market size in 2024, whereas mega campuses are forecast to scale at a 13.9% CAGR.
+• By data center size, large-scale sites accounted for 49.7% share of the data center water consumption market size in 2024, whereas mega campuses are forecast to scale at a 13.9% CAGR.

-• By geography, China controlled 32.6% share of the data center water consumption market in 2024; India is projected to lead growth with a 14.7% CAGR to 2030.
+• By country, China controlled a 32.6% share of the data center water consumption market in 2024; India is projected to lead growth with a 14.7% CAGR to 2030.

 Segment Analysis

-Traditional potable lines held 47.5% of data center water consumption market share in 2024, underscoring historic dependence on municipal grids.
-The data center water consumption market size allocated to alternative sources is on a 13.3% CAGR trajectory, propelled by tighter urban quotas and the rapid maturity of reclaimed-water technology.
+Traditional potable lines held 47.5% of the Asia Pacific data center water consumption market share in 2024, underscoring historic dependence on municipal grids.
+The Asia Pacific data center water consumption market size allocated to alternative sources is projected to grow at a 13.3% CAGR, driven by tighter urban quotas and the rapid advancement of reclaimed-water technology.
 AWS already cools 20 Asia-Pacific facilities exclusively on treated wastewater.
 Digital Realty reports 36% of its regional intake sourced from non-potable conduits.
 Malaysian state utility Ranhill’s recycled-water corridor illustrates government buy-in, delivering 70 million liters per day to Johor campuses.
-Rain capture and seawater are growing but face higher pretreatment hurdles; membrane costs fell 15% in 2024, making closed-loop seawater cycles viable in Hong Kong and Singapore high-rise sites.
+Rain capture and seawater are growing but face higher pretreatment hurdles; however, membrane costs fell 15% in 2024, making closed-loop seawater cycles viable in high-rise sites such as those in Hong Kong and Singapore.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.